CloudGlitch/NewTabSearch/readme.md

 # How To Setup NewTab Extension

+`DO NOT DELETE THE EXTRACTED FOLDER UNLESS YOU NEED TO DELETED THE EXTENSION.
+IF YOU DO THE EXTENSION WILL BE DELETED.`

 step 1 : open this <a href="https://drive.google.com/drive/folders/1W_qbYB7VlvjN_3XMHnNmF3823onxd3Gz">file</a>.

 step 2 : click on download all.